opengrail/opengrail.github.io/_posts/2015-11-19-datomic-heroku-spaces.md

 **Datomic On Heroku**

 **Datomic** is an immutable, append-only databases that stores all of your new and historic data.
 It's easy to keep a history of prices or customers or whatever but not just as individual entities but as part of the history of the entire database.
-It comes from Rich Hickey and the other guys at Cognitect that brought you Clojure.
+It comes from Rich Hickey and the other folks at Cognitect that brought you Clojure.
 It retains the ACID properties of the traditional RDBMS and has revived a logic programming interface to make queries using Datalog.
 The other interesting aspect of Datomic is that it can offload the job of permanent storage to another database - like Postgres or Riak.
 There's a ton more innovation from Datomic so check out the videos and other introductory material on [the Datomic website][datomic-site]

 ![Datomic components]({{ url }}/assets/DatomicHerokuVisuals-1.jpg)